Inner approximations of the maximal positively invariant set for polynomial dynamical systems: Numerical example

-We implemented the hierarchy of SOS problems \eqref{eqn:Dak} in Matlab using the toolbox YALMIP interfaced with the SDP solver MOSEK.
-For the $6$th and $7$th tightenings (SOS degrees $12$ and $14$ respectively), we compared the obtained regions to the outer approximations computed using the framework presented in \cite{khj14}, see Figure \ref{fig:MPI_VDP}.
+We implemented the hierarchy of SOS problems \eqref{eqn:Dak} in MATLAB, using the toolbox YALMIP interfaced with the SDP solver MOSEK.
+For $k=6$ and $7$ (SOS degrees $12$ and $14$ respectively), we compared the obtained regions to the outer approximations computed using the framework presented in \cite{khj14}, see Figure \ref{fig:MPI_VDP}.

-Here the MPI set is tangent to the unit circle at some points; as a consequence, the inner approximations are tangent to the unit circle and the outer approximations (which are identical for $k = 6$ and $7$) exceed the unit disk.
-In this implementation, we checked at each relaxation whether $u$ was near to zero: for $k = 6$, we get $u \sim 10^{-7}$, and for $k = 7$ we get $u \sim 10^{-6}$, which is satisfactory.
-Moreover, we compared our results with those obtained by applying the SOS tightenings \eqref{sdp:sos} of problem \eqref{lp:inner} (i.e. by forcing $u = 0$ in the hierarchy), and we obtained the same inner approximations.
+In this implementation, we checked at each realxation whether $u$ was near to zero: for $k = 6$, we had $u \sim 10^{-7}$, and for $k = 7$ we obtained $u \sim 10^{-6}$, which is satisfactory. {Moreover, we also ran the hierarchy with constraint $u_k = 0$ (to enforce inner approximations) and obtained the same results.}

-However, we observed some difficulties: \begin{itemize} \item For low degrees, the only solution found by the solver is very close to the zero polynomial: the coefficients are of the order $10^{-5}$, therefore the plots are irrelevant; one loses conservativeness and several constraints are violated (namely the positivity constraint on $v$ on $\partial X$). \item For higher degrees, the basis of monomials is not adapted since $x^\alpha$ is close to the indicator of the unit circle.
-As a result, the coefficients are of the order $10^5$ or more, and again the plots make little sense. \end{itemize}

-One can also find numerical applications of this method to actual eletrical engineering problems in \cite{ocph18} with very promising results.
+However, we observed some difficulties: \begin{itemize} \item For low degrees, the only solution $v$ found by the solver is very close to the zero polynomial: the coefficients are of the order $10^{-5}$, therefore the plots are irrelevant; one loses conservativeness and several constraints are violated (namely the positivity constraint on $v$ on $\partial X$). \item For higher degrees, the basis of monomials is not adapted since for example in dimension 1 $x^\alpha$ is close to the indicator of $\{-1,1\}$.
+As a result, the coefficients are of the order $10^5$ or more, and again the plots make little sense. \end{itemize} One can also find numerical applications of this method to actual eletrical engineering problems in \cite{ocph18} with very promising results.